reganlosey/blends-with-benefits/README.md

 1. Increase mobile responsiveness.
 2. Implement sorting and filtering by price, caffeinated, espresso/coffee, etc.

 ### Resources:
 - [Redux.js.org](https://redux.js.org/)
 - [Reduxtoolkit.js.org](https://redux-toolkit.js.org/)

+#### Note: Because this application utilizes local storage, the browser's local storage must be cleared if you wish to reset the data.
+To do so, open your browser's developer tools and in the console, type `localStorage.clear()` and press enter.